What's Worth Appraising: Estate Item Triage, Documentation, Risk and Next Steps

 References and disclosure

-The comparable sales in this checklist come from Appraisily’s internal auction results database and are used here for education, triage, and market context.
-They are not a guarantee of value, but they do show which item types usually deserve specialist attention.
+The market evidence in this checklist come from Appraisily’s internal auction results database and are used here for education, triage, and market context.
+They are not a confirm of value, but they do show which item types usually deserve specialist attention.

 How We Research Valuation Data